LangeLab/SQuAPP/README.md

 > This part is still a work in progress!

 # Publication
-If you have used `SQuAPP` in your work, please cite the paper that describes our tool using the following citation:
+If you have used `SQuAPP` in your work, please cite the paper that describes our tool:

 > **SQuAPP—simple quantitative analysis of proteins and PTMs**
 >